ErnestoLeiva/SummarAIze/README.md

 ## <a id="overview"></a>📖 Overview

-SummarAIze leverages lightweight, pre-trained NLP models such as **T5-Small**, **DistilBART**, and **BART** to perform extractive summarization of legal texts—focusing on contracts.
-The tool offers a simple command-line interface (CLI) and **runs entirely offline for enhanced privacy and accessibility**.
+SummarAIze leverages lightweight, pre-trained NLP models such as **T5-Small**, **DistilBART**, and **BART**, while also offering fine-tuned variants like **BART-MULTILEXSUM** and **BART-BILLSUM**, specifically trained on legal document datasets.
+These options allow users to choose between general-purpose or domain-specialized summarization.

+The tool provides both a clean command-line interface (CLI) and a user-friendly GUI, and it *runs entirely offline to protect sensitive legal information* and ensure accessibility without requiring cloud services or GPU acceleration.

 ## <a id="motivation--objectives"></a>🎯 Motivation & Objectives